WLAN-Pi/wlanpiserver/README.md

 To use server mode on your WLAN Pi, you will need:

- - a supported USB Wi-Fi adapter plugged into the WLAN Pi (e.g. Comfast CF-912AC, adapter with MediaTek MTK7612U chipset)
 - WLAN Pi running release 2.0 or newer
+- optionally a supported USB Wi-Fi adapter plugged into the WLAN Pi (e.g. Comfast CF-912AC, adapter with MediaTek MTK7612U chipset) if you wish to access the WLAN Pi and the wired network wirelessly

 ## Configurations Options